- About us

 Download Application here.

-The admission process to an upper grade begins at a time when a space becomes available in a class.
+The admission process to 2nd-5th grade begins at a time when a space becomes available in a class.
 This is mostly the case at the end of the school year, or in the mid-term.
 Since the school is currently full at capacity, the admission of children during the school year is very exceptional.

 Those applying for admission of the child to an upper grade submit their applications any time during the year (however, for the next school year not earlier than mid-November of the previous year).
 By filing the application the child is ranked on the waiting list.
 The rank affects the admission only partially, another criterion is the result of the test school stay, which the child must undergo usually for the period of one week.
 The test school stay is agreed upon by the school and the parents at a time when a space becomes available.
 The purpose of the test school stay is to check whether our form of education is suitable for the child, while also checking their basic English skills and their ability to communicate correspondingly to the respective year (the upper the year, the more important the ability to communicate with the English teacher for the overall mastery of the subject).
 The last condition for the admission of the child is a personal meeting of both parents with representatives of the school management.